 Comparing quotes will help you determine what is reasonable.
-Get at least three contractors with the same information so you can easily compare the quotes.
+Provide at least three contractors with the same information so you can easily compare the quotes.

 Written quotations should: